Azure/iot-edge-v1/core/devdoc/module_loading_hld.md

 This function is to be implemented by the module loader creator.

-`MODULE_LOADER_API::GetApi` takes a `MODULE_LIBRARY_HANDLE` as input and returns a pointer to the `MODULE_APIS` structure needed for the gateway to access the module's functions.
+`MODULE_LOADER_API::GetApi` takes a `MODULE_LIBRARY_HANDLE` as input and returns a pointer to the `MODULE_API` structure needed for the gateway to access the module's functions.

 If the function fails internally, it should return `NULL`.